 The Subscription Box: Saucefly

 The Cost: $100 (Eugene, OR residents receive a shipping credit of $15 per box.
 Shipping is free to states west of the Colorado Rockies.
 Shipping to the east coast is $25.)

-COUPON: Use code MSA20 to save $20 off your first box!
+ACTIVE DEAL: Save $20 off your first box!

 The Products: Organic, chef-prepared sauces, dips, marinades, cocktail mixers, dressings, and more.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!

 This box came with an info sheet that provided some information about the month’s sauces and a few recipes.
 (More detailed information is available on the Saucefly site.)

 This month’s Saucefly box was packed full of goodies, and I decided to start by sampling the month’s featured cocktail mixer, Spiced Tamarind Margarita.
 I salted the rim of a rocks glass and combined the margarita mix with clear tequila.
 I’ve never seen tamarind used in margarita mix before, but it works really well.
 My drink was sweet, sour, bright, and tart.
 I followed the recipe on the bottle, but I think I could have easily doubled the amount of liquor— the mix is definitely concentrated enough to work in a strong drink.